avisota/core/README.md

                      send via smtp (swift)
 ```

-As you can see, server 1 create the message and store in a queue on server 2.
+As you can see, server 1 creates the message and stores it in a queue on server 2.
-Server 3 read the messages from server 2 and send them via SMTP.
+Server 3 reads the messages from server 2 and sends them via SMTP.
-You even can do this with plain `Swift_Message` objects, but it will be difficult if you need to work with attachments for example.
+You can do this even with plain `Swift_Message` objects, but it will be difficult if you need to work with attachments for example.
 With your own `MessageInterface` implementation, you have the full control in your hands.